nthomasCUBE/Gexplora/README.md

 ## How to start

-1. Download Gexplorr_V1.rar, unzip it.
+* Download Gexplora_V1.rar, unzip it.
-2. Navigate to Gexplorr_V1/Gexplorr
+* Navigate to Gexplora_V1/Gexplora
-3. then execute it with double-click: Gexplorr.exe
+* Execute it with double-click: Gexplora.exe

 ## Description